 The Phoenix Community Learning Center shall provide homeless students with transportation services comparable to those offered to other students at the school.
-If a homeless student attending school at The Phoenix Community Learning Center moves to a shelter outside of its school boundaries, the superintendent or designee may arrange transportation that enables the student to continue attending The Phoenix Community Learning Center through the services of The Phoenix Community Learning Center, the new home district, or an outside agency.
+If a homeless student attending school at the Phoenix Community Learning Center moves to a shelter outside of its school boundaries, the superintendent or his designee may arrange transportation that enables the student to continue attending the school through the services of the Phoenix Community Learning Center, the new home district, or an outside agency.